Universal Health Services

 Based on feedback received from the individuals experiencing the problem, all signs pointed to the Cerner application being unavailable.
 However, after analyzing the real-time data produced by the Application Availability Monitor at other sites, administrators quickly realized that sessions and applications were launching successfully and functioning reliably across the country.

 Goliath Application Availability Monitor gave UHS the tool they needed to identify and address logon and application availability issues in advance of end users being impacted.
-It also provided them with the capability to quickly diagnose and target root cause based on user, site or geography.
+It also provided them with the capability to quickly diagnose and target root cause.